DigiKlausur/e2xstudent/README.md

 # e2xstudent
-Student version of the e2xgrader with extensions
+Student version of e2xgrader with extensions